pbatey/query-to-mongo/README.md

 Creating a Release
 ------------------

+1. Ensure all unit tests pass with `npm test`
-1. Increment the version and tag the release `npm version major|minor|patch`
+2. Use `npm version major|minor|patch` to increment the version in _package.json_ and tag the release
-2. Push the tags `git push origin master --tags`
+3. Push the tags `git push origin master --tags`
-3. Publish the release `npm publish ./`
+4. Publish the release `npm publish ./`

 ### Major Release